FranciscoNabas/ManagedStrings/README.md

 ## ManagedStrings

 The ultimate binary string search utility!
-A console application that searches for strings on binary files and processes virtual memory space.
+Searches for strings on binary files and processes virtual memory space.

 <!-- omit in toc -->
 ## Table of contents